 Indiana University has historically prohibited the use of agents for the purpose of recruiting or enrolling domestic as well as international students.

 Title IV of the Higher Education Act makes it illegal for schools that accept federal assistance to offer incentives to educational advisors, consultants, or agents.
 While the law does not apply to international students, Indiana University believes the same standard should be used to guide policy and practice in the recruitment and admission of international students.
-In addition, the leading U.S higher education associations for admissions counselors and registrars [National Association for College Admissions Counseling (NACAC) and the American Association of Collegiate Registrars and Admissions Officers (AACRAO)] caution against the use of agents in their statements of ethical practice.
-As a matter of policy, the Department of State prohibits its Advising Centers from partnering in any form with agents and a September 2010 survey of Consortium for Institutional Cooperation (CIC) schools confirms that none of these institutions currently use or have plans to use agents for the purpose of recruiting or enrolling international students.
+In addition, the Department of State prohibits its Advising Centers from partnering in any form with agents.

 The use of Indiana University alumni and other affiliates to assist in the recruitment of international students on a volunteer basis is entirely appropriate and remains an important component of our initiatives.
 The use of independent educational advisors and personal consultants by prospective students and their families is also common and widely accepted in the United States and abroad and is permissible.
 Independent educational advisors and consultants work exclusively for the student (or family) with no financial incentives from institutional clients.
 Indiana University will be best served by recruitment and outreach initiatives that strive to share with prospective students the full range of educational opportunities available to them in the United States.
 We place high value on ensuring that our efforts help students identify the college or university best suited to meet their educational goals and aspirations.
 Indiana University has among its faculty, staff, students, and alumni significant capacity for successful recruitment in the increasingly complex and competitive international recruitment environment, and there is tremendous value in retaining and further strengthening these internal resources.